ratreys/remove-wp-emoji-correctly/readme.txt

 = What's the goal? =

-The goal is update the codebase of this plugin until (hopefully) WordPress removes the emoji feature from its core.
+The goal is to update the code of this plugin until (hopefully) WordPress removes the emoji feature from its core.

 == Changelog ==